Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * The backend form validation witch wtforms was found on pritty printed Youtube tutorials.

 * Flaskpalletsprojects.com for guidance when I got stuck with flask related questions.

+* In order to build the search engine and retrieve any book data google books API was used.

 ## Acknowledgements
 * I would also like to credit and thank my mentor Brian Macharia for all his help and exelent guidance through out this project.
 Also Eoin O'Neill who also reviewed my work and was a huge help.